-The role of the environment in the selection and spread of antimicrobial resistance
+The role of the environment in the persistence, selection and spread of antimicrobial resistance

-The goal of this priority topic is to investigate the effect of antimicrobials, antimicrobial residues and biocides in the environment on the selection of AMR, and the role of the environment for the transmission of resistant bacteria and resistance genes to assess its impact on the health of humans, animals, plants and ecosystems.
-It is important to estimate the risk of emergence of AMR from human and animal waste sources and to quantify human and animal exposure to AMR from food, feed, air and water.
-Insights into the role of the environment in the development, selection and spread of AMR should lead to the establishment of effective management guidelines and to the development of technical as well as socio-behavioural interventions.
+The goal of this priority topic is to investigate the effect of antimicrobials, antimicrobial residues and biocides in the environment on the persistence and selection of AMR, and the role of the environment for the transmission of resistant bacteria, fungi and resistance genes to assess its impact on the health of humans, animals, plants and ecosystems.
+It is important to estimate the risk of emergence of AMR from human and animal waste sources and agricultural practices and to quantify human and animal exposure to AMR from food, feed, air and water.
+Insights into the role of the environment in the development, selection and spread of AMR should lead to the establishment of effective management guidelines and to the development of technical as well as sociobehavioural interventions.

 Transmission and development of antimicrobial resistant organisms and their evolution occurs in the environment.
-The environment is exposed to residues of antimicrobials (antibiotics, heavy metals, biocides and other drugs), antimicrobial resistance genes and antimicrobial resistant bacteria.
-Direct release of human and animal excreta, sewage, wastewater from pharmaceutical industry and healthcare settings, agricultural and aquaculture systems, and sudden release of antimicrobials by accident contribute to the emergence and spread of AMR in the environment.
-Co-selection for AMR in a wastewater community can occur at low antibiotic concentrations.
-Co-selection likely occurs in the environment, particularly in wastewater where multiple selectors are present.
+The environment is exposed to residues of antimicrobials (antibiotics, antifungals, heavy metals, biocides and other drugs), antimicrobial resistance genes and antimicrobial resistant bacteria and fungi.
+Direct release of human and animal excreta, sewage, compost, wastewater from pharmaceutical industry and healthcare settings, agricultural and aquaculture systems, and sudden release of antimicrobials by accident contribute to the emergence and spread of AMR in the environment.
+Similarly, the application of antifungals in crop treatments, and the interplay between the resistance or susceptibility of crops to fungal disease and antifungal use in agriculture, leading to clinical antifungal resistance should be acknowledged.
+Co-selection for AMR in a wastewater community or agricultural setting can occur at low antimicrobial concentrations and where multiple selectors are present.

-In many countries, human sewage is neither collected and physically and biologically treated, disinfected, or otherwise subjected to advanced wastewater management.
+In many countries, human sewage is not collected and physically and biologically treated/disinfected or otherwise subjected to advanced wastewater management.
 Faecal contamination is a major factor in the contamination of food and water, particularly in resource-limited settings.
-Rivers and other bodies of water can be contaminated with human sewage and animal agricultural wastes, but data on environmental contamination by antibiotic residues and faecal bacteria carrying resistance genes through sewage or run-off sources is scattered.
-As water bodies can transport antimicrobial resistant bacteria rapidly over long distances, and become reservoirs for both vertical and horizontal gene transfer, the emergence of new resistant strains of bacteria and uncontrolled pollution constitutes a grave health concern.
+Rivers and other bodies of water can be contaminated with human sewage and animal agricultural wastes, but data on environmental contamination by antimicrobial residues and faecal bacteria or fungi carrying resistance genes through sewage or run-off sources is scattered.
+As water bodies can transport antimicrobial resistant bacteria and fungi rapidly over long distances, and become reservoirs for both vertical and horizontal gene transfer, the emergence of new resistant microbes and uncontrolled pollution constitutes a grave health concern.
+Farming by-products can contain large amounts of antifungals that were used to treat crops.
+If composting practices do not ensure complete breakdown of the antifungal compounds release of these agents to the environment will occur.

 EU policies (e.g. on nutrients and surface water quality) have contributed to relatively high water quality in most EU/EEA countries.
 However, the effectiveness of waste management options with respect to the emergence and spread of AMR is largely unclear.
 Existing policies are not sufficient to ensure the systematic reduction of resistance genes and mobile genetic elements from treated water.
-In contrast, in other regions, treatment of human and animal waste is still inadequate.
+In contrast, in other regions, treatment of human, animal and agricultural waste is still inadequate.
 New global indicators for drinking water, sanitation and hygiene have been developed to prevent recontamination.
 Access to effective WASH measures and treatment of both animal and human waste to prevent contamination is essential in lowering the burden of disease.
 This remains an urgent concern and innovative and economically favourable strategies to improve sanitation, without encouraging the development and transmission of resistance, are needed.